-B204, Patho physiology I B301 Patho physiology II B406 Pathophysiology III
+B204 Patho physiology I B301 Patho physiology II B406 Patho physiology III

-A three-semester course in which students will learn about the etiology, pathophysiology, signs, symptoms, diagnostic and lab procedures essential for forming a diagnosis, as well as the prognosis of the diseases discussed.
+A three trimester course in which students will learn about the etiology, pathophysiology, signs, symptoms, diagnostic and lab procedures essential for forming a diagnosis, as well as the prognosis of the diseases discussed.
 An emphasis is placed on the clinically relevant information that graduates will find useful in their practice, and that may be essential for knowing when to refer their patients.

-Prerequisite: B201a, B201b. each
+Prerequisite: B201a, B201b.
+Credits/Hours: 3/45

+each